voltraco/fs-changes/README.md

 # SYNOPSIS
+A simple cross platform leveldb backed file system watcher.

+# DESCRIPTION
-Watch the file system recursively and emit changes as new-line-delimited json.
-Emits events for changes made since the process was last run.
+Watches the file system recursively, stores a snapshot in leveldb, compares and emits changes in the form of new-line-delimited json.
+Also emits events for changes made since the process was last run.

 # USAGE